muratk3n/thirdwave/en/README.md

 Which is *sorta* fine...
 There are so many movies abt European kings, queens, why not a black king?
-This issue bears a similarity to the minority billionaire issue.
+This issue bears a similarity to the minority billionaire issue though..
 The main problem isn't having more representation among billionaires.
 The problem is the very presence of billionaires.
 We need to come to a point where kings and queens aren't even inspirational anymore, but seen as despicable.
 For everyone.